Torchy Blane in Panama

 Torchy Blane in Panama is a 1938 American mystery film directed by William Clemens and starring Lola Lane, Paul Kelly, and Tom Kennedy.
 Released on May 7, 1938, the fifth film in a series of Torchy Blane movies by Warner Bros.
+Pictures.
 It is followed by Torchy Gets Her Man (1938).

 Torchy, Steve, and Gahagan are on the trail of a bank robber aboard an ocean liner traveling from New York to Los Angeles via the Panama Canal.

 Plot

 When policeman Gahagan witnesses a bank robbery during a parade of the Loyal Order of Leopards, he rushes off to call his boss, Steve McBride.
 Moments after Steve arrives at the bank, reporter Torchy Blane, Steve's girlfriend, arrives and does her own investigating.
 She is miffed to find another reporter there ahead of her.
 When Steve ignores her after she finds a lodge button wedged in a teller's cage, Torchy writes the story in her newspaper.

 Determined to scoop the other newspapers, Torchy convinces Steve that the perpetrator of the recent bank robbery will travel with the Los Angeles delegation of Leopards through the Panama Canal and exchange the stolen money outside the country.
 After Steve leaves on an ocean liner without Torchy, she decides to parachute into the ocean, forcing the ocean liner to rescue her.
 On board, she ignores Steve and talks to all the Leopards, trying to identify the thief.
 Her attention focuses on Stan Crafton after Gahagan tells her that he did not know the secret Leopard handshake.

 A search of his room comes up empty.
 When Stan sees Torchy leaving his room with Steve, he decides to sneak off the boat in Panama with the money, which he has hidden in a stuffed leopard mascot.
 Torchy sees him leave and follows him after leaving a note for Steve explaining the situation.
 As soon as the ship docks at the other end of the Canal, Steve flies back to look for Torchy.
 In the meantime, Stan has caught Torchy spying on him and plans to kill her.
 Steve spots her wet clothes drying on Stan's balcony and breaks in, shooting him.
 Gahagan helps Torchy with her newspaper story and Steve proposes again.